-To illustrate the advantages of adapting to-rather than testing for-misspecification, we revisit five empirical examples where questions of model specification arise.
+To illustrate the advantages of adapting to-rather than testing for-misspecification, we revisit four empirical examples where questions of model specification arise.
 The first example, drawn from Dobkin et al. (2018), considers whether to control for a linear trend in an event study analysis.
 A second example from Berry et al. (1995) considers whether to exploit potentially invalid supply side instruments in demand estimation.
 A third example drawn from Gentzkow et al. (2011) compares a two-way fixed effects estimator that exhibits negative weights in many periods to a more variable convex weighted estimator proposed by de Chaisemartin and D'Haultfœuille (2020b).
-A fourth example revisits LaLonde (1986)'s seminal evaluation of the National Supported Work demonstration, pooling models utilizing experimental and non-experimental controls to obtain improved estimates of treatment effects.
-A final example, drawn from Angrist and Krueger (1991), considers whether to instrument for years of schooling when estimating the returns to education.
+The fourth example, drawn from Angrist and Krueger (1991), considers whether to instrument for years of schooling when estimating the returns to education.
+Online Appendix E provides an additional example, drawn from LaLonde (1986), illustrating the multivariate problem of adapting to multiple control groups.

-In all of the above examples, adapting between models is found to yield substantially lower worst case risk and worst case adaptation regret than selecting a single model via pre-testing.
+In all of the above examples, adapting between models is found to yield substantially lower worst case risk and worst case adaptation regret than selecting a single model via pretesting.
 The automatic procedures developed in this paper therefore provide an attractive alternative to using specification tests to summarize robustness exercises, particularly given that pre-tests have long been criticized for also leading to selective reporting of results (Leamer, 1978; Miguel, 2021).
 While researchers planning prospectively (e.g., in a pre-analysis plan) to entertain multiple specifications may wish to commit ex-ante to reporting adaptive summaries of the specifications considered, consumers of statistical research can also easily compute adaptive estimates from reported point estimates, standard errors, and the correlation between estimators.
 We find in the majority of our examples that the restricted estimators considered are nearly efficient, suggesting that accurate adaptive estimates can often be recovered from published tables ex-post even when correlations between estimators are not reported and replication data are unavailable.

 Related literature.
 Our analysis builds on early contributions by Hodges and Lehmann (1952) and Bickel (1983, 1984) who consider families of robustness-efficiency tradeoffs defined over pairs of nested models.
-The main application to misspecified models generalizes this work by considering a continuum of models, indexed by different degrees of misspecification.
+We extend this work by considering a continuum of models, indexed by different degrees of misspecification.
 Our general framework also allows for other sets of parameter spaces indexed by a regularity parameter, although computational constraints limit us to low dimensional applications in practice.

-We follow a large statistics literature on the problem of adaptation, defined as the search for an estimator that does "nearly as well" as an oracle with additional knowledge of the problem at hand.
-Adaptation has been of particular interest in the nonparametric and high dimensional statistics literature (e.g., Tsybakov, 2009; Johnstone, 2019), in which adaptive estimators mimic oracles that use knowledge of the true smoothness or sparsity structure of a regression function to pick the correct bandwidth or regressors.
+We follow a large statistics literature on the problem of adaptation, defined as the search for an estimator that performs "nearly as well" as an oracle with additional knowledge of the problem at hand.
 We focus on the case where "nearly as well as an oracle" is defined formally as "up to the smallest constant multiplicative factor," which follows the definition used in Tsybakov (1998) and leads to simple risk guarantees and statements about relative efficiency.
 However, we also consider in detail an important departure from this definition that further restricts worst-case risk under the unconstrained parameter space.